 Level of Protection Potential Building Damage/Performance 2 Potential Door and Glazing Hazards ^{3,4} Potential Injury Below AT standards 1 Severe damage.
 Progressive collapse likely.
 Space in and around damaged area will be unusable.
 Windows will fail catastrophically and result in lethal hazards.
 (High hazard rating) Doors will be thrown into rooms.
 (Category V) Majority of personnel in collapse region suffer fatalities.
 Potential fatalities in areas outside of collapsed area likely.
 Very Low Heavy damage - Onset of structural collapse, but progressive collapse is unlikely.
 Space in and around damaged area will be unusable.
-Majority of personnel in damaged area suffer serious injuries with a potential for fatalities.
+Glazing will fracture, come out of the frame, and is likely to be propelled into the building, with potential to cause serious injuries.
+(Low hazard rating) Doors will become dislodged from the structure but will not create a flying debris hazard.
+(Category IV) Majority of personnel in damaged area suffer serious injuries with a potential for fatalities.
 Personnel in areas outside damaged area will experience minor to moderate injuries.
 Low Moderate damage - Building damage will not be economically repairable.
 Progressive collapse will not occur.
 Space in and around damaged area will be unusable.
 Glazing will fracture, potentially come out of the frame, but at reduced velocity, does not present a significant injury hazard.
-(Very low hazard rating) Doors will experience noncatastrophic failure, but will have permanent deformation and may be inoperable.
+(Very low hazard rating) Doors will experience non-catastrophic failure, but will have permanent deformation and may be inoperable.
 (Category III) Majority of personnel in damaged area suffer minor to moderate injuries with the potential for a few serious injuries, but fatalities are unlikely.
 Personnel in areas outside damaged areas will potentially experience minor to moderate injuries.
 Medium Minor damage - Building damage will be economically repairable.
 Space in and around damaged area can be used and will be fully functional after cleanup and repairs.
 Glazing will fracture, remain in the frame and results in a minimal hazard consisting of glass dust and slivers.
 (Minimal hazard and No Hazard ratings) Doors will be openable but will have permanent deformation.
 (Category II) Personnel in damaged area potentially suffer minor to moderate injuries, but fatalities are unlikely.
 Personnel in areas outside damaged areas will potentially experience superficial injuries.
 High Minimal damage.
 No permanent deformations.
 The facility will be immediately operable.
 Innermost surface of glazing will not break.
 (No Break hazard rating) Doors will be substantially unchanged and fully operable.
 (Category I) Only superficial injuries are likely.

-^{1.} This is not a level of protection and should never be a design goal.
+1. This is not a level of protection and should never be a design goal.
 It only defines a realm of more severe structural response, and may provide useful information in some cases.

-^{2.} For damage / performance descriptions for primary, secondary, and non-structural members, refer to PDC Technical Report 06-08.
+2. For damage / performance descriptions for primary, secondary, and non-structural members, refer to PDC Technical Report 06-08.

-^{3.} Glazing hazard ratings are from ASTM F 2912.
+3. Glazing hazard ratings are from ASTM F 2912.

-^{4.} Door damage level categories are from ASTM F 2247 and F 2927.
+4. Door damage level categories are from ASTM F 2247 and F 2927.